raspberrypilearning/club-mentoring/en/step_4.md

 It’s important that creators can make projects that incorporate their knowledge, culture, and heritage.

-Culturally relevant pedagogy promotes the development of creators’ critical consciousness of the world and encourages them to ask questions about ethics, power, privilege, and social justice.
-It emphasises opportunities to address issues that are important to creator's and their communities.
+Culturally relevant mentoring helps creators think critically about the world and ask questions about fairness, power, and social issues.
+It gives them chances to work on problems that matter to them and their communities.

 --- collapse ---